How to do a plugin/theme conflict test?

 Most the time when you find an issue on your site with Smart Slider 3, it will be caused by a plugin or theme conflict.
 This can range from a simple CSS styling issue to a more complex issue where another plugin/theme is stopping Smart Slider 3 from functioning properly.

-How to do a conflict test
+How to do a conflict test on the live website

 - Deactivate all plugins but Smart Slider 3 and switch to a default WordPress theme, like Twenty Fifteen or Twenty Nineteen theme (this will ensure site is as close to a clean install as possible).